THE MOST TRUSTED COPYCAT RECIPES

 Original Pancake House 49'er Flap Jacks

 These flat, crepe-like flapjacks are reminiscent of the hotcakes eaten by miners during the California Gold Rush of 1849, and they're also a signature dish at the Original Pancake House chain.
 These beauties are thin, slightly chewy, somewhat sweet, and so big they cover your entire plate.
-And a home hack is one of the easiest things you’ll ever cook.
+And this home hack is one of the easiest things you’ll ever cook.
 Because morning food shouldn’t be complicated.

-Making my Original Pancake House 49'er pancake recipe is a simple matter of mixing up a thin pancake batter and cooking it in a pan coated with clarified butter.
-Clarified butter has the milk solids removed, so it won’t brown, and I’ll show you how to make it in the first step.
+Making my Original Pancake House 49'er pancake recipe is simply by mixing up a thin pancake batter and cooking it in a pan coated with clarified butter.
+Clarified butter has the milk solids removed so that it won’t brown, and I’ll show you how to make it in the first step.
 The Original Pancake House uses clarified butter, so we should do the same.

 Swirl the batter in the butter to the edges of your pan, cook it for a couple of minutes, then flip it over and cook it for another minute.
 Stack the warm flapjacks on a plate and serve them with soft butter and maple syrup on the side.